To submit an article online, and to check the status of your submission, you need to have an account with Latin American Research Review

 All references cited within the submission must be listed at the end of the main text file.

 Use the automatic endnote function in your word processing program.
 Notes should be used only where crucial clarifying information needs to be conveyed.
-Avoid using notes for purposes of referencing, though notes may contain parenthetical citations if needed.
-Citations of interviews and archival sources such as manuscript collections are usually placed in notes.
+Notes may contain parenthetical citations if needed.
+Citations of interviews, archival sources such as manuscript collections, and personal communications such as emails and social media posts are usually placed in notes.
+Citations of blog posts and newspaper articles are also often placed in notes rather than in the reference list.
 Note reference numbers follow closing sentence punctuation.

 LARR accepts manuscripts in English, Spanish, and Portuguese.
 LARR does not translate manuscripts for publication and publishes the version that passed through peer review.
 Therefore, authors should make their original submission in the language in which they wish to publish.